exlskills/course-javascript-basics/Topics/05. Conditional Statements/homework/06. Quadratic equation/README.md

 ## Output
 - The output should be a single line containing the real roots (see sample tests)
+  - Print numbers with **two digits of precision** after the floating point
   - If there are two roots then `x1 < x2`

 ## Constraints